West Midlands Passenger Transport Executive: Branding

-In 1990 WMPTE adopted the corporate name of Centro.
+In 1990, WMPTE adopted the corporate name of Centro.
 Local Class 150 and Class 323 trains were painted in a green Centro livery.
 Central Trains later applied an updated lime green livery to the Class 150 fleet.
-From 2007, some received a light blue and green livery when Network West Midlands.
+From 2007, some received a light blue and green livery when Network West Midlands was established.
 Following the franchise passing to London Midland, the introduction of Class 172 rolling stock, and the repainting of the 323s into London Midland livery, Centro livery disappeared from local trains.

 The name Network West Midlands was used for a rebranding of existing bus and train services from 2005 onwards, based on the premise that survey information had indicated that more people would use public transport if a strong brand were identifiable.
 Promotion of the brand included television advertising, print media, and online media.
 All bus stops, Metro stops, and railway station signs were replaced with Network West Midlands signage.

 VAG Rounded was originally used as the corporate typeface by Centro as part of the Network West Midlands initiative; later this was replaced by a custom typeface called Network.

 Following creation of Transport for West Midlands, a new logo and signage has been introduced.